nautobot/nautobot/docs/plugins/development.md

 # Plugin Development

-This documentation covers the development of custom plugins for NetBox.
-Plugins are essentially self-contained [Django apps](https://docs.djangoproject.com/en/stable/) which integrate with NetBox to provide custom functionality.
-Since the development of Django apps is already very well-documented, we'll only be covering the aspects that are specific to NetBox.
+This documentation covers the development of custom plugins for Nautobot.
+Plugins are essentially self-contained [Django apps](https://docs.djangoproject.com/en/stable/) which integrate with Nautobot to provide custom functionality.
+Since the development of Django apps is already very well-documented, we'll only be covering the aspects that are specific to Nautobot.

 Plugins can do a lot, including: